getml/getml.com/src/docs/about/about.md

 [](){#about}
 # About

-GetML, established in 2017 by Dr. Patrick Urbanke and Alex Uhlig, who met at the Volkswagen AI lab, is dedicated to transforming predictive AI for relational and time-series data.
+GetML, established in 2017 by Dr. Patrick Urbanke and Alex Uhlig, is dedicated to transforming predictive AI for relational and time-series data.
 Our mission is to make advanced machine learning algorithms accessible, enhancing data scientists' productivity with automated feature engineering and improving model accuracy.